 How to Write a Blue Collar Worker Resume Summary

-Your resume summary is often the first thing employers notice, so it’s important to create a strong opening that showcases your qualifications.
-As a blue collar worker, you should highlight your practical skills and hands-on experience that align with the job requirements.
+Your resume summary is often the first thing employers notice, so be sure to create a strong opening that showcases your qualifications.
+As a blue-collar worker, you should highlight practical skills and hands-on experience that align with the job requirements.

 This profession typically values reliability, technical skills, and a strong work ethic.
 Make sure to emphasize these qualities in your summary to catch the eye of hiring managers.